t0mbogle/weather-app/README.md

 # Weather App
-This is a front-end project ulitising React to display the weather in various locations.
+This is a front-end project ulitising React to display the weather for various days.

 ### Getting Started with Create React App